Climate change

 One of our strengths is the relationship we have with our suppliers.
 We recognise that we must work together to make more sustainable choices across product design, material choices and the manufacturing processes.

-- As part of developing our product sustainability information, our team in China has been engaging with our OEM suppliers to obtain critical data for these assessments
+• As part of developing our product sustainability information, our Global Compliance team has expanded.
+A dedicated carbon engineer is now responsible for engaging with our supply chain to obtain critical data for TM65 and EPD assessments

 Research & Development

-- Development focus on EV and Home Energy Management systems which are key growth areas for the business and also a key high market growth opportunity
+• Development focus on EV and HEMs which are key growth areas for the business and also a key high market growth opportunity

-- DW Windsor continue to develop innovative hybrid power lighting solutions to help customers reduce their energy consumption and costs
+• DW Windsor and Kingfisher Lighting continue to develop innovative hybrid power lighting solutions, including solar‑integrated products, to help customers reduce their energy consumption and costs

 Operations